- Wii U Pad is ingenious and versatile

 - Intruiging online features

-- Some excellent early games
+- Some excellent exclusive games

 - Slow firmware and poor Wii U Pad battery life